dazz/puppet-development/README.md

 puppet-development

-This is the puppet-development module.
+This is my development module.
 ========================================

+Installation of development tools

+* my .bash_aliases
+* midnightcommander